Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: The Proposed Deep Q-Learning for Spectrum Access (DQSA) Algorithm

 \subsection{Architecture of the Proposed Multi-User DQN Used in DQSA Algorithm}

-In this section, we describe the proposed architecture for the multi-user DQN used in DQSA algorithm for solving the DSA problem.
+In this section, we describe the proposed architecture for the multi-user DQN used in DQSA algorithm to solve the DSA problem.
 An illustration of the DQN is presented in Fig. \ref{figure_nnet}.

 \emph{1) Input Layer:} The input $\textbf{x}_n(t)$ to the DQN is a vector of size $2K+2$.
 The first $K+1$ input entries indicate the action (i.e., selected channel) taken at time $t-1$.
 Specifically, if the user has not transmitted at time slot $t-1$, the first entry is set to $1$ and the next $K$ entries are set to $0$.
 If the user has chosen channel $k$ for transmission at time $t-1$ (where $1\leq k\leq K$), then the $(k+1)^{th}$ entry is set to $1$ and the rest $K$ entries are set to $0$.
-The following $K$ input entries are the capacity of each channel (i.e., the packet transmission rate over a channel conditioned on the event that the channel is free, which is proportional to the bandwidth of the channel).
-In the experiments presented in Section \ref{sec:sim}, we simulated equal channels (i.e., we set $1$ at all $K$ entries).
+The following $K$ input entries are the capacity of each channel (i.e., the packet transmission rate over a channel conditioned on the event that the channel is free, which is proportional to the channel bandwidth).
 The last input is $1$ if ACK signal has been received.
 Otherwise, if transmission has failed or no transmission has been executed, it is set to $0$. \\